 Instructions for Authors

 Authors should submit manuscripts online via the Modern Philology Editorial Manager system at http://modphil.edmgr.com.
 Detailed instructions are available below.
 If you do not have access to the Web, please send one hard copy of your manuscript and a CD-R containing all relevant electronic files to the editorial office.
 It is no longer necessary to submit a hard copy in addition to an electronic submission.
+It is the policy of Modern Philology not to review manuscripts that have been published elsewhere or that are being evaluated for publication elsewhere; in addition, a manuscript may not be submitted elsewhere so long as it is under consideration by MP.

 Formatting Electronic Files